AstraZeneca raises bet on Japan by buying out Sumitomo

-LONDON (Reuters) - AstraZeneca (AZN.L) has raised its bet on Japan’s drug market by buying out the remaining stake held by Sumitomo Chemical (4005.T) in its Japanese unit AstraZeneca K.K.
+LONDON, March 26 (Reuters) - AstraZeneca has raised its bet on Japan’s drug market by buying out the remaining stake held by Sumitomo Chemical in its Japanese unit AstraZeneca K.K.

 The British group said on Wednesday the purchase of the shares cost approximately 10 billion yen ($102 million) and reinforced its focus on Japan as a key growth platform.